learnk8s/learnk8s.io/src/requests-limits/content.md

 The two containers are assigned 133.27% and 66.66% share of the available cpu resource respectively.

-In other words, **processes are assigned CPU quotas and when they compete for CPU time**, they compare their quotas and increase their usage accordingly.
+In other words, **processes are assigned CPU shares and when they compete for CPU time**, they compare their shares and increase their usage accordingly.

 _Can you guess what happens when you launch a third container that is as CPU hungry as the first two combined?_